 Downtown Cary Multi-Modal Facility

 PUBLIC NOTICE: CAMPO is currently considering the Town of Cary's proposal for the location of the Downtown Cary Multi-Modal Transit Facility, known as the Locally Preferred Alternative (LPA).
-The CAMPO Executive Board will hold a public hearing on the proposed LPA at its meeting on January 20, 2021 and a public comment period is open until February 14, 2021.
+The CAMPO Executive Board held a public hearing on the proposed LPA at its meeting on January 20, 2021 and a public comment period is open until February 14, 2021.
 The Executive Board will consider action on the LPA at its meeting on February 17, 2021.
-Comments can be submitted through the webform, via email to email@example.com, via phone to 919-996-4403, or via U.S. Mail to: CAMPO, Attn: Bonnie Parker, 421 Fayetteville St., Suite 203, Raleigh, NC 27601.
+Comments can be submitted through the webform, via email to firstname.lastname@example.org, via phone to 919-996-4403, or via U.S. Mail to: CAMPO, Attn: Bonnie Parker, 421 Fayetteville St., Suite 203, Raleigh, NC 27601.

 In 2018, the Town of Cary initiated a feasibility study for a new downtown transit center to serve as a major multi-modal hub in western Wake County that will provide access to and connections among local and regional bus services, bus rapid transit service, and commuter and inter-city passenger rail services.
 The capacity of the current facility serving the Town’s transit system, Cary Depot, is severely limited in its ability to accommodate the growth of service provision envisioned in the Wake County Transit Plan.
 The feasibility study assessed program requirements for a facility’s future needs and involved a comprehensive assessment to determine the best location that can support the modes envisioned to be accommodated at an appropriate level of capacity to support the range of future services and needs for the facility.